inet-framework/inet-showcases/docs/visualizer/networkpathactivity/index.md

 *.visualizer.*.networkRouteVisualizer.fadeOutTime = 1.4s
 ```

-The following video shows what happens, when the simulation is run.
+The following video shows what happens when the simulation is run.

 <video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" width="900" height="664" src="StaticNetworkPaths_v0703.m4v"></video>